 Origins of game theory

-Developed by mathematician John von Neumann and economist Oskar Morgenstern, game theory was introduced to the wider public in their 1944 book Theory of Games and Economic Behavior.
-Shortly after, economist John Nash built on the theory extensively.
-Nash’s contribution to the field was so great that his name is firmly embedded in its language; for example, a Nash Equilibrium describes a set of strategies where no one would be better off by changing his or her position.
+Developed by mathematician John von Neumann and economist Oskar Morgenstern, game theory was introduced to the wider public in their 1944 book Theory of Games and Economic Behaviour.
+Shortly after, mathematician John Nash built on the theory extensively.
+Nash’s contribution to the field was great: a Nash Equilibrium describes a set of strategies where no one would be better off by changing his or her position.
 Nash’s life was portrayed in the 2001 Oscar-winning movie A Beautiful Mind.

-Game theory has been used in areas as diverse as business, evolutionary biology, voting, auctions, and environmental degradation.
-Understanding its fundamentals can be very rewarding and may even change the way you make everyday decisions.
+Game theory has been applied in areas as diverse as business, evolutionary biology, voting, auctions, and by people attempting to address environmental degradation.
+Understanding the fundamentals may even change the way you make everyday decisions.